 - Hold interim discussions and provide feedback about employee performance, preferably daily, summarized and discussed, at least, quarterly.
 (Provide positive and constructive feedback.)

 - Maintain a record of performance through critical incident reports.
-(Jot notes about contributions or problems throughout the quarter, in an employee file.)
+(Jot notes about contributions or problems throughout the quarter, in an employee file.
+Please focus on both the positive and negative aspects of the employee's performance)

 - Provide the opportunity for broader feedback.
-Use a 360-degree performance feedback system that incorporates feedback from the employee's peers, customers, and people who may report to him.
+Use a 360-degree performance feedback system that incorporates feedback from the employee's peers, customers, and people who may report to them.

 - Develop and administer a coaching and improvement plan if the employee is not meeting expectations.